julioarhernandez/purevanity/src/_includes/service-pages/prp.md

    Alternatives to Platelet-Rich Plasma (PRP)
 </h3>
 <p class="services-details-two__text-2">
    While PRP is an effective and natural treatment, there are other alternatives available depending on your goals.
-Dermal fillers, microneedling with radiofrequency, and laser resurfacing are popular alternatives for skin rejuvenation.
+Dermal fillers and microneedling are popular alternatives for skin rejuvenation.
 For hair loss, treatments like hair transplants or minoxidil may also be considered.
 </p>
 <p class="services-details-two__text-2">
    Consulting with a qualified professional will help determine whether PRP is the right treatment for you, or if a combination of treatments would provide the best results for your skin or hair concerns.